Ontology of Consciousness

 —Wilton S. Dillon, Senior Scholar Emeritus, Smithsonian Institution

-—Philip Clayton, Ingraham Professor, Claremont School of Theology, and author of Mind and Emergence: From Quantum to Consciousness
+—Phillip Clayton, Ingraham Professor, Claremont School of Theology, and Author of Mind and Emergence: From Quantum to Consciousness